08 Nov VAT between the UK and Belgium

 VAT on services received from a Belgian supplier

 If a VAT-registered UK business receives a service from a Belgian supplier (whether registered for TVA or not), and the place of the service according to the above rules is in the UK, the UK business may need to reverse-charge that service.
 This is a simplification measure whereby the UK business accounts for UK VAT on the service as part of its regular VAT returns, to save the Belgian business from having to do so.

-It is easily put into practice by the UK business working out what the UK VAT would normally be on the charge for that service, and then including it in box 1 of its VAT return.
-It may then reclaim that same amount by including it as input VAT in box 4 of the same VAT return, subject to the normal rules about recovering input tax.
-The net value of the service should be included in boxes 6 and 7 of the same UK VAT return.
-Where the business can reclaim all of its input VAT, there is no net cost in making the reverse-charge entries.
+The UK company quickly puts it into practice to find out what the UK VAT will usually be on the fee for the service, and then to include it in box 1 of the VAT return.
+This can then regain the same amount by including it as input VAT in box 4 of the same return on VAT, according to the usual rules on input tax recovery.
+The net value of the service should include in boxes 6 and 7 of the same UK VAT return.
+Where the business can reclaim all its input VAT, there is no net cost in making the reverse-charge entries.

-If, exceptionally, one of the following services is charged to a UK business, but the service is effectively used and enjoyed outside the EC (for example, in Jersey), the reverse-charge does not need to be applied in the UK.
+If exceptionally, one of the following services charged to a UK business, but the service used and enjoyed outside the EC (for example, in Jersey), the reverse-charge does not need to apply in the UK.
 The services are:

 Supplies of the letting on hire of goods (other than means of transport);

 A VAT-registered UK business that buys goods (which are not for export) or services in Belgium may be able to reclaim any Belgian TVA paid, by using a special refund scheme.
 This is available to a UK business that is not registered in Belgium for TVA, which has no physical presence in Belgium and does not make any supplies there.
 The claim made in French or Dutch using the specified form and sent to the appropriate tax office in Belgium together with original supporting invoices and a UK VAT66 certificate.